 Global share markets fell over the last week on worries about an escalation of the war in Israel that would disrupt oil supplies and as bond yields pushed even higher.
-For the week US shares fell 2.4% which took them back to their early October low, Eurozone shares fell 2.9%, Japanese shares fell 3.3% and Chinese shares fell 4.2%.
-The poor global lead saw Australian shares fall 2.2% for the week taking them back to their lows of earlier this month with falls led by IT, retail, health, industrial and property shares.
+The poor global lead saw Australian shares fall around 2.2% for the week taking them back to their lows of earlier this month with falls led by IT, retail, health, industrial and property shares.
 Only energy shares rose.
-Some solid US data and comments from Fed speakers including Chair Powell saw bond yields push higher with the US 10-year bond yield reaching 4.99%, a new post 2007 high, before pulling back a bit on Friday, and the Australian 10-year bond yield rising to a new post 2011 high.
-Oil prices rose further on the back of uncertainties around the war in Israel.
-Metal prices fell and iron ore prices were flat.
-The \$A rose slightly as the \$US fell.
+Some solid US data and comments from Fed speakers including Chair Powell saw bond yields push higher with the US 10 year bond yield rising to 4.99%, a new post 2007 high and the Australian 10 year bond yield rising to a new post 2011 high.
+Oil prices rose further on the back of uncertainties around the war in Israel and metal and iron ore prices also rose.
+The \$A rose slightly as the \$US fell slightly.